 But she added: “If Diane Abbott doesn’t abide by the rules entirely, it’s a story.
 No other MP – well maybe Jeremy [Corbyn] – is subject to that kind of scrutiny.”

-Sam Speaight, managing director of Divest Parliament, told the Citizen: “Diane Abbott has not committed to divest the parliamentary pension fund of fossil fuels, and while we’ve received a letter of support from her office there’s no firm commitment from her on this issue right now.
+Sam Speaight, a spokesperson for Divest Parliament, told the Citizen: “Diane Abbott has not committed to divest the parliamentary pension fund of fossil fuels, and while we’ve received a letter of support from her office there’s no firm commitment from her on this issue right now.